Tubular plates: tall tubular battery vs flat plate battery

 by absorbing the two electrons coming from the oxidation reaction.
 This decrease in valency is termed reduction in electrochemical terms.

 These terms can also be described by the changes in the individual electrode potentials of the cell during discharge.
 The potential (voltage) of the lead electrode (anode during discharge) increases by moving to more positive values during a discharge.
 This increase in potential value is termed oxidation.
 Thus the negative plate potential of lead in the lead-acid cell changes from about -0.35 to about -0.20 volts.
 This is an increase in potential.
 Therefore this reaction is termed anodic in nature.

-These reduction in working voltages during discharge arises due to what is called as polarization, caused by a combination of overvoltage, η, and internal resistance, which occurs on both electrodes.
+These reductions in working voltages during discharge arises due to what is called polarization, caused by a combination of overvoltage, η, and internal resistance, which occurs on both electrodes.
 Simply said, overvoltage is the difference in the OCV and the operating voltages.

 Thus, during discharge, Edisch = EOCV – ηPOS – ηNEG – IR.